 Congenital heart diseases are structural heart defects present since birth.
 They are of two types:

 - Cyanotic heart disease

 - Acyanotic heart disease

 CHD is the most common type of birth defect.
 About 1% of babies born in the U.S. every year are born with heart defects.
-About 25% of babies born with CHD are of severe type that warrants a surgical intervention.
-The most common type of CHD is ventricular septal defect.
+About 25% of babies born with CHD are of a severe type that warrants surgical intervention.
+The most common type of CHD is a ventricular septal defect.

 Classification of Congenital Heart Disease

 - Truncus arteriosus

 - Patent ductus arteriosus